 Point to Point (PTP) is wireless connectivity between two locations without any middle location called Point to point in Wireless technology.
 Today wireless technology growing very fast and because of Wireless, we can connect long distance network connectivity just using wireless radios.
 Where we required more than 2 months to lay a cable up to 30 KM distance, wireless can give you connectivity within 2 days.
 Wireless long distance point to point site survey provide you link distance by air with feasible or not for wireless connectivity.

-In this post, I will describe how to check the feasibility for Point to point and point wireless long distance link.
-There some steps to check the issue of wireless connectivity for long distance.
-To making a proper wireless point to point survey save the time as well as save the money.
+In this post, I will describe how to check the feasibility for Point to point and point wireless long-distance link.
+There some steps to check the issue of wireless connectivity for long-distance.
+Making a proper wireless point to point survey save time as well as save the money.

 How to Check Long Distance Point to Point Feasibility in Google Earth

-To check line of sight for point to point and point-multipoint there is some tools and steps required before test it in Google Earth.
+To check line of sight for point to point and point-multipoint there are some tools and steps required before test it in Google Earth.

 - Internet Connection

 These three basic requirements for performing the PTP site survey & line of sight testing.

 If you don’t have GPS and looking to buy a GPS device then you can check here.

 How about GPS technology Work?

 You can also use Smartphone GPS co-ordinate app to get the co-ordinate of both locations you want to point to point.